 Peer review is a critical component of the guideline development process.
 New and existing guidelines that have undergone substantive changes are subject to external review to make sure they are clearly written, practical and free of errors.

 We depend on B.C. health care professionals to review our draft guidelines.
 Our external review involves 1) regular mail sent to a random sample of B.C. physicians and relevant specialists, and 2) emails to a group of key partners in areas such as pharmacy, laboratory procedures, health authorities, public health, and professional colleges and associations.
 All feedback received is reviewed by the GPAC guideline working group.
 For more information on our external review process, please see the GPAC Handbook.

-BC health care professionals and relevant stakeholders are invited to participate as external reviewers for the draft version of the revised BC Guidelines.
+BC health care professionals and relevant stakeholders are invited to participate as external reviewers for the draft version of BC Guidelines.

 Guidelines Currently in External Review